-Impact of the Covid-19 pandemic
+Emphasis of matter - Impact of Covid-19

-The impact of the Covid-19 pandemic section on pages 15 and 16 of the financial statements explains the impact of the pandemic on the company.
-We draw specific attention to the following matter due to the significant level of uncertainty caused by the pandemic:

-Investment properties

-Note 12 on page 21 describes the significant uncertainties highlighted by the valuer relating to estimating the fair values of the company's investment properties.
+Without modifying our opinion, we draw attention to the disclosures about the ongoing impact of Covid-19 on the company as set out on pages 15 and 16 and note 7 on page 7 to the financial statements.
+We draw specific attention to note 12 on page 21 that describes the significant uncertainties highlighted by the valuer related to estimating the fair values of the company's investment properties.